-Biofeedback, a technique adapted from ancient Indian techniques by modern scientists with the use of mechanical apparatus, uses the conscious mind to control various different bodily functions.
+Biofeedback, a technique adapted from ancient Indian methods by modern scientists with the use of mechanical apparatus, uses the conscious mind to control various bodily functions.
 Included among these are migraine headaches, attention deficit disorder (ADD), incontinence, heart disease, and seizures, as well as various types of anxiety disorders.

 Alternatives to Biofeedback?